radiantearth/stac-psc/.github/ISSUE_TEMPLATE/psc-vote.md

 about: Things the PSC has to vote on
 title: ''
 labels: VOTE
-assignees: emmanuelmathot, gadomski, jsignell, matthewhanson, m-mohr, PowerChell
+assignees: emmanuelmathot, gadomski, jsignell, matthewhanson, m-mohr, PowerChell, alexgleith
 ---

 ## Background